PFMC Safeguarding and Child Protection Policy

 An allegation of poor practice/abuse

-As soon as possible after the disclosure/allegation/suspicion, an incident report form must be completed accurately, legibly and in as much detail as possible and submitted within 24 hours to the designated safeguarding children officer, who will notify children’s social services/LSCB/Police.
+As soon as possible after the disclosure/allegation/suspicion, an incident report form must be completed accurately, legibly and in as much detail as possible and submitted within 24 hours to the DSL.
+These report forms will be confidential, and kept securely stored by the DSL.

 Disclosure by a child

-If a child starts to disclose abuse, use the following guidelines:
+If a child starts to disclose abuse, PFMC staff will use the following guidelines:

 • React calmly so as not to frighten or deter the child